Reading to underprivileged kids, learning from our elders,

 In Mitzvah Corps, students will become empowered to respond to important societal issues such as education, senior-citizen care, diversity, hunger, homelessness and climate change.
 This year-long program is divided into seven units, each focused on a different issue.
 Each unit includes a learning, action and reflection session.

-« Watch a video
+« Take a glimpse

 « Download our 2013-2014